dosullivan/goes-api-go/README.md

 ## Requirements
 This service assumes that you have an S3 bucket that is filled with GOES satellite data, likely from [goesrecv](https://pietern.github.io/goestools/commands/goesrecv.html), a system for capturing and processing the satellite data locally.
 It assumes that you have the same directory structure as the data folder used by `goesproc` as it's writing data.
 Basically, this implies using some cron script to simply copy the data from the data folder used by `goesproc` (e.g. goes16) to an S3 bucket.

+You can find an [example script]](./examples/upload.sh) for syncing the data from the data folder used by `goesproc` to an S3 bucket.

 This project was developed against minio and digital ocean spaces, but should work with any S3-compatible storage.

 ## Configuration